Rent to Own Mortgage Guide

 Can I get a rent to own mortgage with bad credit?

-There are lenders who who have mortgage programs for individuals with bad credit and it can be bundled with a rent to own purchase contract.
+There are lenders who who have mortgage programs for individuals with bad credit and it can be bundled with a purchase contract for rent to own homes.

 We are able to help you to find you a rent to own mortgage in the following states: Alabama, Alaska, Arizona, Arkansas, California, Colorado, Connecticut, Delaware, Florida, Georgia, Hawaii, Idaho, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Michigan, Minnesota, Mississippi, Missouri, Montana, Nebraska, Nevada, New Hampshire, New Jersey, New Mexico, New York, North Carolina, North Dakota, Ohio, Oklahoma, Oregon, Pennsylvania, Rhode Island, South Carolina, South Dakota, Tennessee, Texas, Utah, Vermont, Virginia, Washington, West Virginia, Wisconsin, Wyoming.